jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Let's take a break from new syntax for a minute and talk about algorithms.

-You'll remember from the introduction to this book than an algorithm is the specific set of steps used to compute a result from input.
+You'll remember from the introduction to this book that an algorithm is the specific set of steps used to compute a result from input.

 Algorithms can be categorized in a number of ways.
 In this book we'll mostly talk about *time complexity*, which is a fancy way of saying how long it takes for an algorithm to run.